JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Discussion

-\citet{nesvorny2022} put forward two proposals to explain the presence of blue binaries within the cold classical region (see Introduction), and we now revisit them with the observed properties of 2016~BP81 in mind.
-In the gentle push-out scenario, dynamical modeling has demonstrated that the survival of the most widely-separated blue binaries requires an initial source region beyond 30~au, which necessarily places the primordial blue-to-red color transition at even larger heliocentric distances.
+\citet{nesvorny2022} put forward two proposals to explain the presence of blue binaries within the cold classical region (see the Introduction), and we now revisit them with the observed properties of 2016~BP81 in mind.
+In the gentle pushout scenario, dynamical modeling has demonstrated that the survival of the most widely separated blue binaries requires an initial source region beyond 30~au, which necessarily places the primordial less-red/red color transition at even larger heliocentric distances.
 Meanwhile, the overall implantation efficiency increases with increasing initial orbital semimajor axis, which means that the current blue binary population should preferentially sample the region of the planetesimal disk nearest to the color transition.
-From the spectrum of 2016~BP81, we do find distinctive spectral features that could plausibly be interpreted as being transitional between those typical of the blue \water-rich KBOs and the redder \cotwo- and \methanol-rich compositional classes.
-These include the exceptionally strong \cotwo~primary band and the higher abundance of aliphatic organics, as well as the relatively weak 2-\um~\water-ice absorption (see Figure~\ref{fig:discocompare}).
+From the spectrum of 2016~BP81, we do find distinctive spectral features that could plausibly be interpreted as being transitional between those typical of the less-red \water-type KBOs and the redder \cotwo- and organics-type compositional classes.
+These include the exceptionally strong \cotwo~primary band and the potentially higher abundance of aliphatic organics, as well as the relatively weak 2~\um~\water-ice absorption (see Figure~\ref{fig:discocompare}).

-The push-out hypothesis allows for cold classical implantation from a wide range of initial heliocentric distances within the outer protoplanetary disk \citep[e.g.,][]{nesvorny2020}.
-Therefore, one may expect future observations of blue binaries to reveal a range of surface compositions, including those that are more consistent with the majority of \water-rich KBOs in our spectroscopic sample.
-Within this framework, 2011~SO277 and 2016~QV89 would also be interpreted as originating from the blue-to-red transition region prior to emplacement into their respective present-day dynamical populations.
-However, we recall that the simulations of the push-out scenario presented in \citet{nesvorny2022} predict significant implantation of blue singletons, which is inconsistent with our current knowledge of the blue cold classical population.
+The pushout hypothesis allows for cold classical implantation from a wide range of initial heliocentric distances within the outer protoplanetary disk \citep[e.g.,][]{nesvorny2020}.
+Therefore, one may expect future observations of blue binaries to reveal a range of surface compositions, including those that are more consistent with the majority of \water-type KBOs in our spectroscopic sample.
+Within this framework, 2011~SO277 and 2016~QV89 would also be interpreted as originating from the less-red/red transition region prior to emplacement into their respective present-day dynamical populations.
+However, we recall that the simulations of the pushout scenario presented in \citet{nesvorny2022} predict significant implantation of less-red singletons, which is inconsistent with our current knowledge of the cold classical population.